kindaro/release/README.md

 ## how does it work

 `./release.yml` is a template for `envsubst`, shipped with `gettext`, which is a standard internationalization package by GNU.
 It requires that the environment variable `name_of_program` be set to the name of the program you wish to be releasing.
+Then `envsubst` will work as a filter, instantiating the template into a ready-made workflow script.

-Here is one example of how you can instantiate this template to your project:
+Here is one example of how you can instantiate the template to your project:

 ```
 % name_of_program=`basename $(pwd)` envsubst '$name_of_program' < ./release.yml > .github/workflows/release.yml